 4. Lifetime reliance on feeding tubes to swallow.
 To restore sensation and movement needed to eat and swallow – often a side effect of stroke patients and acute paraplegia – The Institute for Advanced Reconstruction team transfers nerves from within the neck to the throat to stop reliance on feeding tubes for survival.

 5. Neuropathy pain and risk of limb amputation.
-Dr. Michael Rose of The Institute for Advanced Reconstruction performs a minimally invasive surgical procedure known as triple nerve decompression, which can mitigate pain, restore sensation, and ultimately may reduce risk of amputation.
+Dr. Michael Rose of The Institute for Advanced Reconstruction performs a minimally invasive surgical procedure known as triple nerve decompression, which can mitigate pain, restore sensation, and ultimately may reduce the risk of amputation.